MaxStalker/MaxStalker/README.md

 Father of 4 lovely little "rascals" 😂

 ### Hard Skills
-Being designer and developers is not an easy task and one need to know a lof of different tools and possess specific skills in order to do the job right.
+Being designer and developer is not an easy task and one need to know a lof of different tools and possess specific skills in order to do the job right.
 Below you can find some of the stuff that I know I can do good:

 - I know range of bitmap and vector editors - `Photoshop`, `Illustrator` and `Figma` are my main weapons in that field